The Somber Side of Paris; Reflecting on the City of Light

 The English want to know what they are doing is right; the French cannot permit themselves the lofty moral high ground.
 The English want their leaders and heroes faultless, morally impeccable, and those who are not must fall.
 Paris does not require the unimpeachable.
 The French are endlessly subtle in their embrace of humanity and the mutations of life.
 They accept human fault.
 They expect it.

-She walks though the jardins knowing that a branch can strike, asking if she will be strong enough to resist.
+She walks through the Jardins knowing that a branch can strike, asking if she will be strong enough to resist.
 Always this doubt.
 Paris knows that human failing is part of human endeavor.